Is Personal Injury Protection insurance necessary?

 PIP coverage is often a requirement in “No-Fault” states, as it covers your injuries , no matter who caused the accident .
 You should consider PIP if: State law requires it.
 You commonly drive with passengers in your vehicle who could hold you responsible for their medical expenses if they were injured in an accident .

-What is the purpose of personal injury protection?
+What is basic personal injury protection?

 What is the difference between medical payments and personal injury protection?